JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 platform dependencies.
 We recommend continuing to use DI if you already have it in your project, rather than using the expected and actual functions manually.
 This way, you can avoid mixing two different ways of injecting dependencies.

-However, you don't have to implement the common interface in Kotlin.
+You also don't have to always implement the common interface in Kotlin.
 You can do it in another language, like Swift, in a different _platform module_.
 If you choose this approach, you should then provide the implementation from the iOS platform module using the DI
 framework: